DiffuSolve: Diffusion-based Solver for Non-convex Trajectory Optimization: Experiment

-To solve the tabletop manipulation and two-car reach-avoid problem, we formulate and solve the problem with Sparse Nonlinear OPTimizer (SNOPT) as the solver $\pi$, which uses the SQP method and supports warm-starting.
-For the cislunar transfer, we formulate and solve the problem with pydylan, a Python interface of the Dynamically Leveraged Automated (N) Multibody Trajectory Optimization (DyLAN) together with SNOPT.
+\paragraph{Numerical Solvers.} We assume fully known dynamics and environment for the open-loop trajectory optimization problem.
+For all three tasks, we formulate and solve the optimization problem with Sparse Nonlinear OPTimizer (SNOPT) \citep{gill2005snopt} as the solver $\pi$, which uses the SQP method and supports warm-starting.
+For the \textit{cislunar transfer}, we adopt \textit{pydylan}, a Python interface of the Dynamically Leveraged Automated (N) Multibody Trajectory Optimization (DyLAN) \citep{Beeson:2022aas} to formulate the CR3BP dynamics in addition to SNOPT.
+The detailed problem formulation and solving for each task are included in Appendix~\ref{sec:app_task}.